Are you looking for a free, powerful, and easy to use communication hub where you can organize your team’s collaboration?

 So, basically, you have everything included:

 Still, even a giant like Google with all its security measures is not immune to sneaky cyberattacks.
-In June 2025 Google reported another case of data breach, confirming it got impacted by a voice phishing data extortion attack.
+In February 2026, Google was met with severe data breaches, with massive credential leaks and browser vulnerabilities.

 Can’t say this incident didn’t spark my trust issues, and I imagine it’s even worse for larger businesses that handle bigger user databases.